- Boards and Commissions

 The Board shall consist of seven members.
 One member of the Board shall be appointed from each of the six City Council districts.
 One member shall be a resident of the City, appointed at-large.

-The Mayor shall make appointments to the Board based upon qualifications, knowledge, and experience, subject to confirmation by a majority of the Governing Body.
+The Mayor shall make appointments to the Board subject to City Council consent.

 The term of appointment for all Board members subsequent to initial appointments shall be three years.